 In addition, we continually look for programs to recycle packaging, including the polystyrene foam, used for many lab items.

 What Can You Do?
 Lab personnel should visit My Green Lab.
-My Green Lab is non-profit organization advancing education in environmentally-responsible science.
+My Green Lab is a non-profit organization advancing education in environmentally-responsible science.
 Their website contains a wealth of information on ways to make your lab more "green," and ensure that solid environmental sustainability practices are followed.
 There is also a green lab certification that is highly recommended.

 Fair Wage/Fair Work is one example of how the University of California achieves economic sustainability in the partnerships that are built with outside suppliers.
 We work to ensure that the suppliers with which we contract are paying sustainable wages to their employees.

-Mitigating the potential negative social impacts of a business transaction on the community (e.g., increased CO2 and pollution) is also part of the University of California mission to sustainable business practices.
+Mitigating the potential negative social impacts of a business transaction on the community (e.g., increased CO2 and pollution) is also part of the University of California mission to practice sustainable purchasing.